 It is not clear whether Clark considers the assertions made by John Dominic Crossan, which Clark mentions here (viz. that Jesus “was surely routinely burned along with the rotting piles of other corpses that had met the same fate.
 No burial; hence, no resurrection.”), to be a valid argument against the resurrection.
 Whether he does so or not, Crossan’s assertions are risible.
-See the appendix at the end of this article.

 Matthew and John were eyewitnesses; Mark was recording Peter’s eyewitness testimony; and Luke tells us he had access to information from “those who from the beginning were eyewitnesses and ministers of the word” (Luke 1:2).
-And, yes, the Gospel According to Mark does document post-resurrection appearances of Jesus; see footnote 9, below.
+And, yes, the Gospel According to Mark does document post-resurrection appearances of Jesus; see Footnote 9, below.

 In 1 Corinthians 15:6, Paul mentions that the risen Jesus “was seen by over five hundred brethren at once, of whom the greater part remain to the present, but some have fallen asleep.”
 Since “the greater part remain,” more than half of the five hundred were still alive, yielding at the most conservative estimate two hundred and fifty eyewitnesses living at the time Paul wrote this.
 There could well have been close to five hundred of them.

 It is beyond the scope of this article, but it should be mentioned that, contra the charges of liberal scholars, Mark 16:9-20 is the authentic original ending of that Gospel book, penned by Mark himself.
-See our forthcoming article and, inter alia, Pickering, Dr. Wilbur N. The Identity of the New Testament Text II (3rd Edition).
+See Tors, John.
+“Mark 16:9-20: A Response to CMI” at https://truthinmydays.com/mark-169-20-a-response-to-cmi/ and, inter alia, Pickering, Dr. Wilbur N. The Identity of the New Testament Text II (3rd Edition).
 Eugene, Oregon: Wipf and Stock Publishers, pp. 159-168.